hpe-dev-incubator/hpe-dev-portal/content/blog/master-the-redfish-server-states-to-improve-your-monitoring-and-manageme.md

 In the following screenshot I used <a href="https://github.com/HewlettPackard/python-redfish-utility/releases/latest" target="_blank">iLOrest</a> to change the next boot entry of a server being in the `InPostDiscoveryComplete` state.
 In this case, the iLO returns a `[400]` error code with an explicit message.

 ![Boot Order cannot be changed when in POST](/img/4-cannotchangebootorderwheninpost.png "Boot Order cannot be changed when in POST")

+<figcaption>Figure 4: Boot Order cannot be changed when in POST</figcaption>

 In a Bios and/or storage controller configuration process, the `PostState` property plays a crucial role.
 As explained in
 <a href="https://developer.hpe.com/blog/setting-bios-and-storage-controller-properties-with-redfish/"